remigius42/mtg_data_provider/README.md

-# Magic the Gathering data supplier
+# Magic the Gathering data provider
 Data downloader and generator for "Magic the Gathering (tm)"

 # Usage